probabll/probabll.github.io/_pages/jobs.md

 # Open PhD position

-I have an opening for one PhD position in machine learning for uncertainty-aware and explainable models of natural language generation.
-See the [call]() and instructions to apply.
-Please apply via that link by August 21 2022.
+We have an opening for one PhD position in machine learning for uncertainty-aware and explainable models of natural language generation.
+See the [call](https://vacatures.uva.nl/UvA/job/PhD-position-in-machine-learning-for-uncertainty-aware-and-explainable-models-of-natural-language/751458902/) and follow the instructions therein to apply before August 21 2022.

-*Do not email me with your application.* To be considered for any position I advertise, you must use the website linked with the call.
-Do email me with any specific questions about the position.
+*Do not send us your application by email.* To be considered for any position we advertise, you must use the website linked with the call.
+Do email us with any specific questions about the position.

 This position will be focused on the following topics: